stephenb/simpleconfig/README.md

-# config
+# simpleconfig

-Simple configuration reader for Go that handles a JSON settings file along with command line flags at the same time.
+Simple configuration reader for Go that handles a JSON settings file, along with command line flags and env vars, at the same time.

 ## Install